jaredholt/odin-recipes/README.md

 # odin-recipes
 HTML project
-Using my new found HTML knowledge, I will create a basic webpage with recipes on it.
+Using my newfound HTML knowledge, I've created a basic webpage with recipes on it.